Roles and Lanes Guide LoL - How to play better in League of Legends

 If you ever have to choose - take down three inhibs or Baron/Elder, always go for inhibs.
 Three inhibs down mean two super creeps in each lane.
 Super minion buffs his allies.
-Having two close by leads to a situation, that it supports one another and share the aura.
+Having two close-by leads to a situation, that it supports one another and share the aura.
 While they are pushing, you can calmly go for a neutral objective, and let supers do the job.
 Enemies can't leave their base, or it will be taken down.

 Your main focus should be farming and getting stronger than your opponent in order to do more damage should the team fight happen.
-Seeing enemy coming out of the Fog of War is not a reason to charge at him.
-You may or may not score a kill, but in this time you will also lose an opportunity to get the same amount of gold and experience from clearing the wave.
+Seeing the enemy coming out of the Fog of War is not a reason to charge at him.
+You may or may not score a kill, but at this time you will also lose an opportunity to get the same amount of gold and experience from clearing the wave.

 I've seen people losing games with KDA 12/2/10, and I've seen people winning with 14 deaths.
 Kills don't win games.
 Objectives do.
-I wish some of my team mates had read this guide.
+I wish some of my teammates had read this guide.

 Be smart and try to shot call.
 Perhaps your teammates don't share the same view objective-wise, but pinging 'assist' onto Dragon or Baron pit may force them to at least look at the minimap.
 Who knows, maybe 1 out of 10 times they will follow?
-Sadly, most of the times carries will not follow, as they consider THEMSELVES to be the carry, but it's worth a shot.
+Sadly, most of the time carry will not follow, as they consider THEMSELVES to be the carry, but it's worth a shot.
 Supports have the hardest time shot-calling in lower divisions.